KostyaGig/TranslatorAppServerAuthentification/README.md

 2. Login by number phone and user name
     If unique id is lost (cached data on device is cleared) we can use in this way for login to system.
     <br/>Doing this request we should to send name and user phone.
-    <br/>If user sent correctly data(was founded in the server database) then server will send unique id for further communication with server
+    <br/>If user sent correctly data(wrote name and number phone was founded in the server database) then server will send unique id for further communication with server

 <h3>2.
 Synchronization local and remote words</h2>
 User can use our app without auth in there.